aiidateam/aiida-pseudo/README.md

     aiida-pseudo install sssp

 The version, functional, and protocol can be controlled with various options; use `aiida-pseudo install sssp --help` to see their description.
+If you are experiencing problems with this automated install method, see the [Troubleshooting section](#troubleshooting) below for help.
 Installed pseudopotential families can be listed using:

     aiida-pseudo list